 A Watercolor Heart Wall Hanging Is Timeless.

-It’s Valentines and the nicest time to celebrate with quilts and quilting projects that honor the season of love.
-However you may still be looking for something a little more special.
-This stunning Watercolor heart wall hanging is the perfect way to put Valentines on display that will win everyones hearts.
+It’s Valentines and the nicest time to celebrate with quilting projects that honor the season of love.
+However you may still be looking for something a little extra special.
+This stunning watercolor heart wall hanging is the perfect way to put Valentines on display to win everyones hearts!

 This watercolor is truly a scrapbuster.
 To get started, begin sorting through scraps to find florals, and more florals, all sizes of prints.
-Some closely spaced and no background showing, and others with background showing, and some less dense florals.
-Add paisleys and swirl prints.
-A hug variety of floral fabrics of varying intensity and scale.
+Some closely spaced with no background showing, and others with background.
+Choose some less dense florals, and add paisleys and swirl prints.
+It’s a colorful variety of floral fabrics of varying intensity and scale.
 The designer Stephanie Sims provides a great guideline in the list of required fabrics in her pattern ‘Smitten’.

 Norma Braden 24 Blocks

 Norma Braden’s watercolor heart quilt featured on 24 Blocks

 .
 Her selection and placement of fabric blocks, with the red and calm green of the flowers and the soft aqua blue of tumbling hearts frames the heart with a soft contrast.
 Norma used ‘Smitten’ and resized it from 71″ x 85″ to wall-hanging size, 32″x 39″.
 Follow her guide on fabric cuts and placements to get the right effect.
 The design is constructed with a combination of four patch blocks and rectangles.
 Rectangles are sewn in fours and the blocks are then stitched together in rows.
 Refer to the diagram and color photo to figure out color and print placement, and watch the design come together.
 It’s so much easier than you might think!